solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 into new blocks if the tower distance (last_vote - local_root) is greater than 400 slots.

-Unfortunately as previous outages demonstrate, vote-only mode isn't enough to save the cluster in all situations.
+Unfortunately in the previous outages vote-only mode isn't enough to save the cluster.
 There are proposals of more aggressive block production reduction to save the cluster.
 For example, a leader could produce only one block in four consecutive slots allocated to it.

 However, this only solves the problem in specific type of outage, and it seems risky to aggressively reduce block production, so we are not proceeding with